-- 1. Train students to assist the veterinarian in the veterinary office.

-- 2. Train students in seven major areas:

-- a.
-Anatomy and Physiology

-- b.
-Pathology

-- c.
-Assisting Skills

-- d.
-Laboratory Techniques

-- e.
-Office Procedures

-- f.
-Surgery

-- g.
-Public Health

-- 3. Provide students with practical experience (hands on) in concert with their classroom training.

-- 4. Provide training and counseling in professionalism, appearance, and decorum necessary to secure employment in the paramedical field.

-- 5. Provide an internship program and clinical rotations where students can develop and refine skills learned in the classroom.
+- 1. Train students to assist the veterinarian in the veterinary office. - 2.
+Train students in seven major areas: - a.
+Anatomy and Physiology - b.
+Pathology - c.
+Assisting Skills - d.
+Laboratory Techniques - e.
+Office Procedures - f.
+Surgery - g.
+Public Health - 3.
+Provide students with practical experience (hands on) in concert with their classroom training. - 4.
+Provide training and counseling in professionalism, appearance, and decorum necessary to secure employment in the paramedical field. - 5.
+Provide an internship program and clinical rotations where students can develop and refine skills learned in the classroom.
 This program will normally be completed in 64 weeks.
 Upon successful completion of this program, students will be issued an Associate Degree.

-All prospective students must pass an entrance exam prior to enrollment

-Contact Hours: 1440

-Total Semester Credits: 73.5

-This program offers two methods of delivery: residential and an online/blended format (65% online, 35% residential).
-Students are responsible for researching what is required for employment in this field other states
+All prospective students must pass an entrance exam prior to enrollment Total Semester Credits: 73.5 Contact Hours: 1440 This program is offered at the Fenton Campus for daytime hours.
+This program is additionally accredited by the American Veterinary Medical Association (AVMA), Committee on Veterinary Technician Education and Activities (CVTEA) This program offers two methods of delivery: residential and an online/blended format (65% online, 35% residential).
+Students are responsible for researching what is required for employment in this field other states.
+Midwest Institute has not made a determination as to whether this program's curriculum meets any other state's requirements for licensure certification other than Missouri.
 Required Courses:

-VA:101 Medical Math VT:215 Laboratory Practical II VA:103 Veterinary Office Computing VT:226 Advanced Anatomy and Physiology VA:104 Medical Business VT:235 Laboratory Lecture II VA:115 Laboratory Practical I VT:245 Advanced Medicine and Surgery VA:126 Intro to Anatomy and Physiology VT:250 Communication Ethics within VA:129 Basic Science Veterinary Medicine VA:135 Laboratory Lecture I VT:255 Psychology for Veterinary Technicians VA:145 Medicine and Surgery VT:260 Public Health and Parasitology VA:149 Medical Terminology VT:265 Applied Veterinary Pharmacology VA:158 Employment Preparation VT:270 Veterinary Technician Capstone Veterinary y Technician Clinical Rotation ^{}This program is offered at the Fenton Campus for daytime hours.
-This program is additionally accredited by the American Veterinary Medical Association (AVMA), Committee on Veterinary Technician Education and Activities (CVTEA)
+VA:101 Medical Math VT:215 Laboratory Practical II VA:103 Veterinary Office Computing VT:226 Advanced Anatomy and Physiology VA:104 Medical Business VT:235 Laboratory Lecture II VA:115 Laboratory Practical I VT:245 Advanced Medicine and Surgery VA:126 Intro to Anatomy and Physiology VT:250 Communication Ethics within VA:129 Basic Science Veterinary Medicine VA:135 Laboratory Lecture I VT:255 Psychology for Veterinary Technicians VA:145 Medicine and Surgery VT:260 Public Health and Parasitology VA:149 Medical Terminology VT:265 Applied Veterinary Pharmacology VA:158 Employment Preparation VT:270 Veterinary Technician Capstone Veterinary / Technician Clinical Rotation